costajob/app-servers/README.md

 MIX_ENV=prod mix run --no-halt
 ```

-#### Throughput
-Elixir performance is just fair.

 #### Memory
 Memory consumption is good for a VM language.

 #### CPU
-BEAM (Erlang VM) is the only platform which uses of all of the available CPUs.
+BEAM (Erlang VM) distributes loading on all of the available cores.

 ### Servlet3 with Jetty
 To test Java i used [Jetty](http://www.eclipse.org/jetty/): a modern, stable and quite fast servlet container.